 Style?

 In art, elaboration has style-specific attributes.
-Elaboration for minimalist, consists of finding a less complex, yet stronger way to express something.
+Elaboration for the minimalist, consists of finding a less complex, yet stronger way to express something.
 When working as a surrealist, I am free to elaborate from the more bizarre corners of my subconscious.
 If I am working as an expressionist, it becomes imperative to abandon control and intensify action.
-If I have an instrumentalist's concern to point out a social or environmental problem, have to worry about the communicative and evocative power of my work.
+If I have an instrumentalist's concern to point out a social or environmental problem, I have to worry about the communicative and evocative power of my work.

 Elaborate WHAT?

 What are my skills and experience that I can use to make it different than if others did it?
 What will make it distinctive?
-Why will people be notice it?
+Why will people notice it?
 What makes it evocative?

 WHEN?

 Not all elaboration is done prior to the main production.
 Expect creative changes.
 Sometimes it seems that there is no sequence, but everything emerges at once.
-Lots of elaboration takes place during the process of making something.
+Much of the elaboration takes place during the process of making something.
 It is common to add decoration or make modifications to something at the very end.
 It is important to allow flexible sequencing.

 Ideas and improvements are appropriate at any point in the creative process.
 I find that it is best to put aside all the preliminary ideas and sketches when working on the final piece so that I am more attendant to the work itself.